 No Annex I habitat types were recorded within or surrounding the proposed development area.
-Habitat types encountered were typical of abandoned grassland around the country.
+Habitats types encountered were typical of those of arable land.
+The table below gives a detailed summary of the main habitat types found within the survey area and their ecological significance.